Thursday, June 28, 2012

 Cover

-good and pretty accurate.
-Photographer is important character of the story and he does shoot girls in nude.
+Good and pretty accurate.
+The photographer is an important character of the story, and he does shoot girls nude.
 I like her facial expression because she’s a bit frightened and not lustful of flirtatious as she’s supposed to.
-Illustrated by Max Phillips who is regular artist of Hard Case Crime books and I think this one together maybe with Ed McBain’s The Gutter and the Grave is his best.
+Illustrated by Max Phillips, who is a regular artist of Hard Case Crime books, and I think this one, together with Ed McBain’s The Gutter and the Grave, is his best.

 Cool lines: